 Teaching: Story Trumps Structure: How to Write Unforgettable Fiction by Breaking the Rules

 Teen Track Instructor

-Rachel A. Marks is a cancer survivor, a writer and artist, a surfer and dirt-bike rider, chocolate lover and keeper of faerie secrets.
+Rachel A. Marks is a cancer survivor, an author and artist, chocolate lover, and keeper of faerie secrets.
 Her four kids and amazing hubby put up with her nerdiness with tremendous grace, even when she makes them watch Buffy or Smallville re-runs for days on end.
-She was voted: Most Likely To Survive A Zombie Apocalypse, but hopes she’ll never have to test the theory.
+She was voted: Most Likely to Survive a Zombie Apocalypse, but hopes she’ll never have to test the theory.
 Her art can be found on the covers of several New York Times and USA Today bestselling novels.
 And her YA Urban Fantasy book, Darkness Brutal, debuted as an Amazon Bestseller.